Gijs6/stapler/README.md

 {% endblock %}
 ```

+Front matter is YAML.
+All fields are available as `page.metadata.<field>` in your templates.

+#### Static files

+Anything that's not a `.html` or `.md` file (and not in your templates or blog folder) is copied as-is to the output directory.

 ### Blog

-If you enable the blog feature, put `.md` files in your blog directory.
+Enable the blog feature in your config, then put `.md` files in your blog directory.

 ```markdown
 ---